donydony2009/ObisidianProgramming/Programming/System design.md

 	- They scale horizontally extremely good
 	- Usually provide some sort of pay for usage
 	- Usually they require 0 setup

+#### In memory databases
+Usually used for caching, ephemeral data, or distributed locking.

+#### SQL ACID
+Relation databases are used when you need strong consistency.

+#### NoSQL drop some consistency
+Used for horizontal scaling at the cost of consistency

+#### Cassandra vs Mongo
+M- For availability Mongo has only one primary node and if it goes down it can spend a bit of time to choose a new one which can cause downtime
+C+ Cassandra has many master nodes which allows for 100% availability M+ You have more ocntrol as you scale allowing you to decide how to particition data across nodes based on your requirements and manage massivle distributed dbs
+C- Performance may drop at scale
+M+ Mongo supports transactions
+C- Cassandra doesn't support transactions

+#### What is big data
+Extremely large and diverese collections of structured unstructered and semi structured data that continues to grow exponentially over time

+#### Text search dbs
+- Lucene / Elastic Search - Not trivial to integrate
+- Postgres
+- Mysql
+- Sphinx

 ### Relational vs nosql
 Ditching the relational aspect of a db allows you to much more easily shard horizontally across multiple servers.